The Seventh Victim: Related works

-The film is loosely connected to Jacques Tourneur's Cat People (1942)—another film produced by Lewton with a screenplay by Bodeen–via the appearance the Dr. Louis Judd character, who appears in both films.
+The film is loosely connected to Jacques Tourneur's Cat People (1942)—another film produced by Lewton with a screenplay by Bodeen–via the appearance of the Dr. Louis Judd character, who appears in both films.
 In The Seventh Victim, Judd recounts to a poet that he once knew a mysterious woman who was in fact a "raving lunatic" (referencing Irena Dubrovna, the protagonist of Cat People).
 In memos and early drafts of the script, Conway's character was referred to as "Mr. Siegfried"; film scholars believe that the character's name was changed to provide continuity between the two films and to capitalize on Cat Peoples success.
 The Judd character, however, had died in Cat People, calling into question the relation of the two fictional narratives.
 Lewton historian Edmund Bansak notes that the films are also linked thematically through a preoccupation with nihilism.